pranavpatilsce/pranavpatilsce/README.md

 ## 👨‍💻 Projects
 #### **Mobile Testing as a Service (SaaS) Application**
 > React, Node, MongoDB, frontend architecture, system design, cloud deployment
+- *Built an iOS and Android testing and emulation service using AWS Device Farm and Genymotion with a team of 3 students.*
 - *Built the React frontend of various pages (landing, login, homepage, etc) and set the frontend architecture of the project.*
 - *Wrote APIs in Node.js for the Bug Report feature and helped integrate React components into the larger project.*